Athaodam/Adventures-with-Ayahuasca/README.md

        license= "Public Domain"
        rotate= "90">

 While Pinto Ruben’s work is certainly ethnobotanical in character, the most celebrated figure in this discipline is Richard Spruce.
 This well-known Victorian Era botanist travelled for fifteen years across South America and documented extensively the Putumayo region of the Amazon.
-Spruce gave a binomial name to the most known ayahuasca vine (_Banisteria caapi_) and included a whole section of notes in his posthumous book, _Notes of a Botanist in the Andes and the Amazon_ (1908).
-Because of this, Spruce is considered to be the "pioneer" of ayahuasca studies in the modern scientific world.
+Spruce gave a binomial name to the most known ayahuasca vine (_Banisteria caapi_)[^ref20] and included a whole section of notes in his posthumous book, _Notes of a Botanist in the Andes and the Amazon_ (1908).
+Because of this, Spruce is considered to be the "pioneer" of ayahuasca studies in the modern scientific world.[^ref21]
 <param ve-entity eid="Q1349394"><!--Richard Spruce-->
 <param ve-entity eid="Q213782" aliases="Putumayo region"><!--Putumayo River-->
 <param ve-image